eiriklied/coffee_script_article/README.md

 ### Block strings

-Most programmers who have tried putting HTML templates inside their JavaScript files knows how tedious this can be.
+Most programmers who have tried putting HTML templates inside their JavaScript files know how tedious this can be.
 Block strings allow you to easily create large, multiline strings that preserve line breaks and formatting.

 ```